pwnerblu/surrealra1n/README.md

 # What tools does surrealra1n depend on:

-The nightly's version of futurerestore and other tools.
+LukeeGD fork of futurerestore and other tools.
 Some tools may be downloaded from Legacy iOS Kit & Semaphorin

 These tools may be under a different license than the surrealra1n script itself, but the surrealra1n shell script is under Apache License Version 2.0.